 "Before Mazer invented himself as Mazer, he was Samson Mazer, and before he was Samson Mazer, he was Samson Masur– a change of two letters that transformed him from a nice, ostensibly Jewish boy to a Professional Builder of Worlds– and for most of his youth, he was Sam, S.A.M. on the hall of fame of his grandfather's Donkey Kong machine, but mainly Sam." reads the opening line of "Tomorrow, and Tomorrow, and Tomorrow."

 So, our first pick was "Tomorrow, and Tomorrow, and Tomorrow."
-When I first saw the title, I was like, "What's going on here?"
-Turns out, it's Shakespearean, the title of a soliloquy from "Macbeth" spoken by Macbeth himself.
+When I first saw the title, I thought, Why so many tomorrows?
+What could it be about?
+I never imagined the book would be about video games—it's not just about games, but a major part of it is.
+And it turns out, the title is Shakespearean, the name of a soliloquy from "Macbeth" spoken by Macbeth himself.

 Now what is it all about?